phil3k3/philiplimbeck.dev/philiplimbeck/_pages/career.md

 * Tools

 Get the best tools money can buy.
-If you are 50% faster with a mechanical keyboard (which I am) get it, get big screens a powerful laptop, learn your OS inside out, learn to optimize it, to run it, use smart ways to backup your configuration or you will lose time (and data) to set everything back up (time = money) (refer to the software engineering career book).
-I am using the Cherry MX with Brown Switches.
+If you are 50% faster with a mechanical keyboard (which I am), then get it.
+Also consider one or more big screens to get more overview on what are you working on and what is going in your codebase.
+Get a powerful laptop, learn your OS inside out, learn to optimize it and run it.
+Once you have a setup which is to your convinence, backup your configuration to be able to quickly restore it on a different laptop should yours fail.
+Just like with infrastructure which runs services, you don't want to risk a lengthy downtime as you re-setup your working environment.
-Mechanical keyboards are known for their durability, precision and latency, making them ideal for gamers.
-But  even if you are just typing a lot, it already pays off.
-An overview on the different switches can be found at https://www.hyperxgaming.com/austria/us/keyboards/switches#:~:text=CHERRY%20MX%20Red%20and%20CHERRY,enjoy%20the%20edge%20in%20speed.

 * Alocohol and caffein

-It is fine to drink Alcohol, but if you notice any side effects and only you notice that your are a little more tired on the next day, avoid it.
+It is fine to drink Alcohol, but if you notice any side effects, such as decreased energy levels during the day or sleeping problems, avoid it.
 Caffein is a stimulant and should be used wisely.
-Don't have 5 coffees just because you are more productive, anything which affects sleep is bad for you.
+Don't have five coffees just because you feel more productive, but let's you end up having problems falling asleep later.
+Anything which affects sleep is bad for you.
 Studies show that any caffein intake after 2 pm can affect your circadian rythym and natural sleep (see bullet point 'Sleep')

 * NO Drugs